-How to Dramatically Reduce Bounce Rate
+How to Easily Reduce Bounce Rate & Increase Leads

 Most marketers find themselves full of questions when it comes to achieving an ideal bounce rate.
 You might ask yourself, “Is a rate of almost 100 percent a good or bad thing?
 Should I even consider website bounce when developing an online strategy?”
 Here, we’ll shed some light on what bounce actually is – and what you can do to reduce bounce rate on your site.

 Bounce rate is a traffic analytics term used to show the percentage of users who visit a website and leave without making any interactions.

 It’s important to note that rates for bounce and exits are different.
 While bounce measures “one-and-done” visits, exit rates are a bit more complex.
 Exit rates include the number of people who leave from a certain page, but that might not be the only page they viewed during their visit.
 This is why exit rates are often easier to decipher than bounce measurements.

 Consider a thank-you page as an example.
 High bounce on a thank-you page would be a warning sign, as it means that people are visiting the page briefly and then clicking away.
 They didn’t engage further, meaning no conversions were made.
 On the other hand, a high exit rate on a thank-you page could mean that the thank-you page was the last page they visited.
 The visitor likely left the page after downloading content or placing an order.